 Huge fire erupts at power station outside Moscow

-MOSCOW: A huge blaze broke out Thursday (Jul 11) at a gas-fired power station just outside Moscow with a plume of smoke and flames surging 50m into the sky, Russian television showed.
+MOSCOW: A huge blaze broke out Thursday (Jul 11) at a gas-fired power station just outside Moscow with flames surging 50m into the sky, Russian television showed.

 The fire at Thermal Power Station-27 broke out Thursday morning in the Mytishchi district northeast of Moscow.